Ordination of women: Christianity

-In the liturgical traditions of Christianity, including the Roman Catholic Church, Eastern and Oriental Orthodoxy, Lutheranism and Anglicanism, the term ordination refers more narrowly to the means by which a person is included in one of the orders of bishops, priests or deacons.
+In the liturgical traditions of Christianity, including the Catholic Church, Eastern Orthodoxy and Oriental Orthodoxy, Lutheranism and Anglicanism, the term ordination refers more narrowly to the means by which a person is included in one of the orders of bishops, priests or deacons.
+Among these historic branches of Christianity, the episcopacy and priesthood have been reserved for men, although some argue that women have served as deacons in their own right and as apostles, though this is disputed by the Catholic and other historic Christian churches.
 This is distinguished from the process of consecration to religious orders, namely nuns and monks, which are typically open to women and men.
 Some Protestant denominations understand ordination more generally as the acceptance of a person for pastoral work.

-Historians Gary Macy, Kevin Madigan and Carolyn Osiek claim to have identified documented instances of ordained women in the early Church.
-In 2021, excavations at the site of a 1600-year-old Byzantine basilica revealed mosaics that provided evidence of women serving primarily as diaconal ministers in early Christendom (though there has been speculation of other religious leaders or ministers being leaders of convents).
+Historians Gary Macy, Kevin J. Madigan and Carolyn Osiek report having identified documented instances of ordained women in the early Church.
+In 2021, excavations at the site of a 1600-year-old Byzantine basilica revealed mosaics that provided evidence of women serving primarily as diaconal ministers in early Christendom, although there has been speculation of other females in ministry as leaders of convents.
 Additionally, Paul's letter to the Romans, written in the first century AD, mentions a woman deacon:

 In the late second century AD, the Montanist movement ordained women priests and bishops.
 In 494 AD, in response to reports that women were serving at the altar in the south of Italy, Pope Gelasius I wrote a letter condemning female participation in the celebration of the Eucharist.
-However according to some contemporary scholars, its meaning and significance are not absolutely clear.
-Because of several textual ambiguities and silences, the letter is open to more than one interpretation modern researchers argue.
-Not surprisingly, scholars have been polarized about its meaning.
+However, according to O'Brien, he never specified the scriptural or theological foundation for restricting priesthood to men only.
+Several textual ambiguities and silences have resulted in a variety of contrasting interpretations.
 Roger Gryson asserts that it is "difficult to form an idea of the situation which Pope Gelasius opposed" and observes that "it is regrettable that more details" about the situation are not available.
+Women continued to be ordained as deaconesses in the Byzantine Church through the 9th century AD, after which the practice fell into disuse.